SwiftUI Zoom Navigation Transitions: Add a Touch of Magic to Your App

 }

-.navigationTransition(.zoom) // This is the magic
+.navigationTransition(.zoom) // Apply the zoom transition

 }